plantfansam/kubernetes-101/workshop/_workshop_pages/09-jobs.md

 ## Backoff limits

-Much like even the best software engineers and DevOps professionals, jobs sometimes fail.
+Like even the best software engineers and DevOps professionals, jobs sometimes fail.
 The Kubernetes `job` resource allows you to specify how many times the job should attempt to run before giving up altogether.
 Let's create a new job template at `k8s/failing-job.yaml` that looks like this:

 ```
 apiVersion: batch/v1